-Members of the Centre will also have the opportunity to engage together in religious and social policy dialogue under the Centre’s auspices.
+Members of RASP will also have the opportunity to engage together in religious and social policy dialogue under the network’s auspices.
 Those with a religious faith will also be given opportunities for participating in intentional conversations that are integrative of their faith and professional research and social policy practice.

-Membership of the Centre is accorded to collaborators who take part in the work of the Centre on a regular basis or during a period of at least three months based at, or otherwise working with, the Centre.
-The status implies a significant contribution to the work of the Centre.
-While membership of the Centre is usually honorary, Members are not precluded from receiving remuneration for undertaking specific assignments for the Centre.
+Membership of RASP is accorded to collaborators who take part in the work of the network on a regular basis or during a period of at least three months based at, or otherwise working with the network.
+The status implies a significant contribution to the work of RASP.
+While membership is usually honorary, members are not precluded from receiving remuneration for undertaking specific assignments for the network.

-The Management Group may appoint as Members of the Centre persons who are able to contribute to its aims.
+The Management Group may appoint as Members of RASP persons who are able to contribute to its aims.

-- Members of the Centre are entitled to access facilities of the Centre and, through the Centre, may be entitled to access the facilities of the University.
+- Members are entitled to access facilities of RASP and, through the network, may be entitled to access the facilities of the University.

-- Members of the Centre must acknowledge the Centre and the University in public activities and research publications supported by their association with the Centre.
+- Members must acknowledge RASP and the University in public activities and research publications supported by their association with the network.

-Appointment as an Associate Member of the Centre is accorded to collaborators who take part in the work of the Centre on a regular basis or during a period of at least twelve months working with the Centre.
-The status implies a significant contribution to the work of the Centre.
-While an Associate Member of the Centre is an honorary role, Associate Members are not precluded from receiving remuneration for undertaking specific assignments for the Centre.
-Appointment as an Associate Member of the Centre is made upon the recommendation of the Director to the Centre Committee and normally reviewed and potentially renewed annually.
+Appointment as an Associate Member of RASP is accorded to collaborators who take part in the work of the network on a regular basis or during a period of at least twelve months working with the network.
+The status implies a significant contribution to the work of the network.
+While an Associate Member of RASP is an honorary role, Associate Members are not precluded from receiving remuneration for undertaking specific assignments for the network.

 How to apply for Membership

-If you would like to apply to become a member, please download and complete our application form, then, together with the statement detailing how you propose to contribute to the work of the Centre, please attach to this application form a short curriculum vitae (up to 5 pages) detailing current and previous research and/or other professional contributions relevant to the work of the University of Divinity and the Centre for Religion and Social Policy.
+If you would like to apply to become a member, please download and complete our application form, then, together with the statement detailing how you propose to contribute to the work of RASP, please attach to this application form a short curriculum vitae (up to 5 pages) detailing current and previous research and/or other professional contributions relevant to the work of the University of Divinity and the Religion and Social Policy network.

 An updated application form will be available shortly.

-Applications should be addressed to the Director of the Centre: Reverend Dr Gordon Preece.
+Enquiries should be addressed to Reverend Dr Gordon Preece.